 Is this special is a sequel to the Rankin/Bass classic?
 The answer is no. As mentioned before, the Rankin/Bass had its own sequel and crossover film.
 While they lack continuity, they retain certain components that made the original timeless.
-For this special's case, this was produced by Bill Melendez Productions instead of Rankin/Bass.
+This one was produced by Bill Melendez Productions instead of Rankin/Bass.
 You read correctly.
 Frosty Returns was made by the same company that annually aired the Peanuts television specials and films.
 You can easily tell by its art direction, which will be discussed soon.
-In other words, this is their interpretation on the original song itself rather than a continuation.
+In other words, this is their interpretation of the original song itself rather than a continuation.

 Besides the animation quality of Peanuts, the special also provides some humor.
 Thanks to the cast being SNL alumni and recognizable names, most of the comedy relies more on dialogue and one-liners rather than slapstick.
 While the dialogue isn't laugh-out-loud funny, the performances of the actors help give their characters charm and personality.

-Speaking of the animation, the visuals is what helps make Frosty Returns stick out like a sore thumb.
+Speaking of the animation, the visuals are what help make Frosty Returns stick out like a sore thumb.
 As soon as you look at a still or clip, Peanuts fans will be immediately drawn in.
-The art style and character designs share the same simplistic, flat cartoony style that audiences would be familiar with.
+The artistic style and character designs share the same simplistic, flat cartoony style that audiences would be familiar with.
 While a couple of characters have beady eyes and wearing eyeglasses with no pupils, most of the characters' eyes are more fleshed out and expressive.
 The main human characters Holly and Charles eerily, but not completely, resemble Peanut characters Peppermint Patty and Marcy.
-Since this is a television produced special, the character animation is limited.
+Since this is a television-produced special, the character animation is limited.
 Frosty is the sole exception (outside his similar yet different design) for being more animated, most notably when he dances.
 Kind of like Snoopy when thinking about it.

-Lastly, there isn't much mentioning about the musical numbers.
-Not to say that they are bad or anything, since the special mainly uses one song "Let There Be Snow" but carefully divide into three different variations.
-The main number and reprisal highlights the wintery fun accompanied by John Goodman's jolly singing and music composed by Mark Mothersbaugh.
-"We Love Snow/Oh No, Not Snow!" definitely contrasts how kids enjoy the snow while the adults are angry by the weather conditions.
+Lastly, there isn't much to mention about the musical numbers.
+Not to say that they are bad or anything, since the special mainly uses one song, "Let There Be Snow," but carefully divided into three different variations.
+The main number and reprisal highlight the wintery fun accompanied by John Goodman's jolly singing and music composed by Mark Mothersbaugh.
+"We Love Snow/Oh No, Not Snow!" definitely contrasts how kids enjoy the snow while the adults are angered by the weather conditions.
 "No More Snow" is a short, self-explanatory villain song where Mr. Twitchell relishes his devilish plan in a goofy matter.
-He even ends his song with a Richard Nixon resign pose!
+He even ends his song with a Richard Nixon resignation pose!
 As for the titular song that we all know and love, it is used instrumentally in the beginning and the cast sings it in the end during the credits.

 Cheryl E Preston from Roanoke on December 18, 2020: